Berek Joselewicz

 Berek Joselewicz (17 September 1764 – 15 May 1809) was a Polish Jewish colonel of the Polish Army during the Kościuszko Uprising.
-Joselewicz commanded the first Jewish military formation in modern history excluding Prince Potemkin's Israelovsky.
+Joselewicz commanded the first Jewish military formation in modern history excluding Prince Potemkin's Israelovsky Regiment.
 He was also a merchant and financial agent of the Polish magnate Prince Massalski.

 Early life

 Dow Baer (Berek) Joselewicz was born in Kretinga, in the Duchy of Samogitia of the Grand Duchy of Lithuania, a member country of the Polish–Lithuanian Commonwealth.
 He worked as a financial agent for a local Lithuanian magnate, the Lord of Kretinga and Bishop of Vilnius Prince Massalski.
 Joselewicz often travelled abroad in pursuit of various tasks, during which he learned to speak French.
 He spent some time in Paris during the beginning of the French Revolution, and it is thought that this may have later inspired him to join Tadeusz Kościuszko, who advocated similar causes of brotherhood and equality.